haskell-tools/haskell-tools/README.md

 ## Known limitations

   - Generate type signature does not generate `ScopedTypeVariables` extension and explicit `forall` in cases when it would be needed to create a compilable result.
 These have to be added manually.
+  - Some semantic information is missing, for example, kinds of type variables, types of variables local to TH splices, fixity of locally defined operators.
   - The following extensions are not supported: `UnicodeSyntax`, `CPP`

 ## Plans

+  - 2016: Refinements in project handling.
-  - Editor support in the winter of 2016
+  - Editor support in early 2017.
+Better layout handling.
+Refinement and wider variety of refactorings.
-  - Wider variety of refactorings and Template Haskell support in the spring of 2017

 ## Repository contents